 - There's also a slight subversion in that Ben Browder doesn't play Crichton in the parody—Michael Shanks does.
 Browder plays Stark.

 - When Vala and Mitchell first meet, Mitchell asks her if they've met before.
+When Vala sees Mitchel and Daniel together later, she comments about the "interesting but somewhat limited gene pool" Earth appears to have.

 - A rare non-comic example: Degrassi Junior High and Degrassi High would often pick which plots happened to who based on the actors' real lives.
 For instance, 13-year-old-Joey takes a car out for a joyride... after Pat Mastroiani, who played him, really did take the set crew's van out for a joyride.
 When the writers wanted to do a storyline about a kid losing his parents, they made it happen to Wheels... whose actor, Neil Hope, had lost his father years before.
 Kathleen was beaten by her abusive boyfriend... and the actress who played her had been date-raped at age 14.
 (The writers have not said whether they knew that last bit at the time they wrote the abuse story.)

-- Tim Curry once guest-starred in an episode of Will And Grace in which he plays a character with a feminine aspect to him (In this case, it's the character's name, Marion) flirts with several characters, makes a reference to Cross Dressing, and even tries to trick one character's fiance into climbing into bed with him.
+- Tim Curry once guest-starred in an episode of Will and Grace in which he plays a character with a feminine aspect to him (In this case, it's the character's name, Marion) flirts with several characters, makes a reference to Cross Dressing, and even tries to trick one character's fiance into climbing into bed with him.
 Sounds pretty similar to a certain Sweet Transvestite, doesn't it?

 - An episode of the short-lived 1997 series Over The Top had Tim Curry dressing in drag.
 Now, why does that sound so familiar?